tmns/deploy-to-warply/README.md

 $ pip3 install --user pyinstaller
 $ <path-to-python3>/bin/pyinstaller --onefile --paths venv/lib/python3.7/site-packages:$PATH deploy.py
 ```
-  * This will create the folder `./dist` and drop an executable called `deploy_beta` in it.
+  * This will create the folder `./dist` and drop an executable called `deploy` in it.
 From there, you could then move the executable to your `bin` folder for ease of use:
 ```
 $ mv ./dist/deploy /usr/local/bin
 ```